SchoolListit/SchoolListIt-Platform/README.md

 - [**SchoolListIt AI:**](https://github.com/SchoolListit/SchoolListIt-AI) WordPress <=> IBM Watson AI and ML integration.
 It reads aloud to students.
 (In development - see repo)

+- [**SchoolListIt Transcripts:**](https://github.com/SchoolListit/SchoolListIt-Transcripts) WordPress Plugin purpose built to maintain student transcripts secured with blockchain.
+Please follow the link to the ReadMe.
+(In development - see repo)

 - **SchoolListIt Live Instruction:** WooCommerce extension for pairing tutors with student and/or student groups.
 Fork of Charter Boat Bookings Pro with integrated WordPress <=> Zoom integration. *This is not fresh code so I have not linked to that from here.
 Please dont disqualify me.
 I just want to give a whole picture of the roadmap...and how quickly this can come together.*

 - [**SchoolListIt Channel Changer:**](https://github.com/SchoolListit/SchoolListIt-Channel-Changer) Wordpress <=> Twilio integration.
 WordPress Plugin.
 Streamlines communication for teachers and parents.